AdvancedPhotonSource/rsMap3D/docs/MPI_Info.md

 ## Running the Program

 The program can be run via the local mpi run command.
-In the default installation this is `mpirun -n [num procs] python [script].py`.
+In the default installation this is `mpirun -n [num_procs] python [script].py`

-On ALCF systems, this would be run with `aprun -n [num procs] -N [num procs per node] python [script].py`
+On ALCF systems, this would be run with `aprun -n [num_procs] -N [num_procs per node] python [script].py`

 ## Script Usage

 A script `Scripts/mpiMapSpecAngleScan.py` has been provided as a starting point.
 The script takes in a .json config file pointing to data files.
-The path can be provided as a command line argument: `mpiMapSpecAngleScan.py path/to/config.json`.
-If no path is provided, the script searches for `config.json` in the CWD.
+The path can be provided as a command line argument: `mpiMapSpecAngleScan.py path/to/config.json` If no path is provided, the script searches for `config.json` in the CWD.

 The config format is as follows:
 ```json